CommunistMountain/BalanceModFork/README_new.md

         <li>Auto-ships: Removed doors.</li>
         <li>Auto-scout and Auto-surveyor: Shields are now guaranteed.</li>
         <li>Auto-ships, and Flagship when automated: Now have a weaker version of Slug Repair Gel, which fixes breaches at about 1/4 the rate of a Human.</li>
-        <li>Flagship: Oxygen is disabled when it becomes automated.
-(TODO at start of P2 and P3 event (before automated popup) check if the crew is already dead.
-If so, instantly set the oxygen to 0 with LUA instead of waiting for oxygen to drain)</li>
+        <li>Flagship: Oxygen is instantly drained and disabled when it becomes automated.</li>
         <li>Flagship (Non-AE Easy version): Shield layers from 3 to 4, reactor from 40/42/29 to 42/44/31 for each Phase.</li>
         <li>Flagship (AE versions): Medbay level from 3 to 2, added level 1 Clone Bay in the room to the right of Medbay.</li>
         <li>Flagship (Hard version): In Phase 1, there are extra rooms between each side's 2 Artilleries, connecting all of them, and no room between laser/missile Artilleries and Shields.
 In Phase 2, the left extra room will be destroyed, but a new room will appear between laser Artillery and Shields.
 Likewise for the right extra room in Phase 3, so Phase 3 has vanilla Hard's layout.</li>
     </ol>
     <li>EVENTS:</li>
     <ol>
         <li>(TODO more events for Lifeform Scanner just like Twinge.
-Like wherever a Slug is used, LRS, high level sensors, or even more, like people hiding in crates.)</li>
+Like wherever a Slug is used, LRS, high level sensors, or even more, like people hiding in crates.
+Then add here.)</li>
         <li>All sectors have 2 guaranteed stores, except for Sector 1 and Sector 8 which have 1 guaranteed store:</li>
         <ol>
             <li>Sector 1: from 1-2 to 1.</li>